|

 Louise

-This is an Update on Paddy.
-It is clear that Louise has worked very hard and is gentting the results that the work she has put in deserves.
-I am just the catalyst the real work came from Louise.
-I myst congratulate her for the work she has done and the results she has achieved.
+This is an update on Paddy.
+It is clear that Louise has worked very hard and is getting the results I am just the catalyst.
+I must congratulate her for the work she has done and what she has achieved.

 Hi there Stan